vucinatim/react-modal-navigator/README.md

   - `modalBody`: Style properties for the body of the modal.
   - `openAnimation`: Style properties for the opening animation of the modal.
   - `closeAnimation`: Style properties for the closing animation of the modal.

-PageRoute options include:

-- `id`: Unique id of the page.
-- `title`: Title of the page.
-- `actions`: An object of actions for the page, where the key is the action name, and the value is a ReactNode.
-- `props`: Props for the page.
-- `indismissable`: If set to true, the modal can't be dismissed by the user.
-- `onClose`: Function that gets called when the modal is closed.

 ## Running the Demo Locally